joshistoast/joshistoast/README.md

 </div>

 #### 📫 How to reach me
-I'm unavailable for freelance projects at the moment, but you can always hit me up via email [joshwcorbett@icloud.com](mailto:joshwcorbett@icloud.com)
+I'm taking on freelance projects, so hit me up via email at [joshwcorbett@icloud.com](mailto:joshwcorbett@icloud.com)

 ---